Alexander Wright (American football)

-Alexander Wright (born July 19, 1967) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys, Los Angeles Raiders and St. Louis Rams.
+Alexander Wright (born July 19, 1967) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, Los Angeles Raiders and St. Louis Rams.
 He was a two-time winner of the NFL's "Fastest Man" competition.
 He played college football at Auburn University.

-Early years
+Early life

 Wright attended Albany High School, where he focused on track and field until his senior season, when he made the football team.
 He played at wide receiver and cornerback, where his athletic ability allowed him to cover opposing players one-on-one without any additional support.

 College career

 He accepted a football scholarship from Auburn University.
 He was initially a defensive back, but because of his poor tackling and lack of run support abilities, he was moved to wide receiver as a sophomore.
 As a junior in his first start, he faced the University of Tennessee, tallying 3 receptions for 108 yards, including a 75-yard touchdown.
 In the season, he registered 12 receptions for 279 yards and 2 touchdowns.

 Wright developed slowly on the offensive side of the ball and didn't see much playing time, until becoming a starter as a senior after replacing the graduated Lawyer Tillman.
 In the season opener against the University of the Pacific, he registered single-game school records with 263 receiving yards (52.6 average) and 4 touchdowns.
 Against the University of Tennessee, he collected four receptions for 129 yards and one touchdown.

-He had an outstanding game against the University of Alabama, recording 7 receptions for 143 yards in a 30-20 victory over unbeaten Alabama, in the season finale and first Iron Bowl to be played at Jordan–Hare Stadium.
+He had an outstanding game against the University of Alabama, recording 7 receptions for 143 yards in a 30–20 victory over unbeaten Alabama, in the season finale and first Iron Bowl to be played at Jordan–Hare Stadium.
 After finishing the season with 30 receptions (led the team) for 714 yards (led the team) and 6 receiving touchdowns (led the team) in a ground oriented offense, he received the Shug Jordan Award as the team's outstanding senior football player.

 Wright finished in the school's all-time top ten career receiving list with 56 receptions for 1,320 yards and 11 touchdowns.
 He still holds the record with a career average of 23.57 yards per reception.
 One-out-of-five of his 56 receptions went for touchdown with an average distance of over 57 yards.
 Of his 11 touchdown receptions, 6 were longer than 50 yards.
 He also scored in 4 out of the 12 times he ran a reverse run.

 He also practiced track and field.
 In 1988, he won the Southeastern Conference title in both the 55 meters and the 200 meters, becoming only the second athlete in conference history to be named All-American in three events (55 meters, 200 meters and 4 × 100 metres relay).
 His time of 6.18 seconds in the 55 meters, at the time tied him with Bo Jackson as the sixth fastest sprinter in school history.